The Purity of the Turf (short story): Plot

 A school treat is to be held on the grounds at Twing Hall.
 Steggles, who organized the Sermon Handicap, is offering bets on victors for contests at the fair.
 Bertie funds bets for a syndicate of himself, Bingo Little, and Jeeves.
 Bingo suggests betting on Mrs. Penworthy for the Mother's Sack Race.
 Jeeves recommends they place a bet on Harold, an underestimated contestant, for the Choir-Boys' Hundred Yards Handicap.
 They place their bets and train Harold for the event.

 Steggles discovers Harold's skill, and they realize Steggles might try to prevent Harold from racing.
-Bertie attends service at church, where Harold is in the choir, to watch over Harold.
+Bertie attends service at church, where Harold is in the choir, to watch over the boy.
 Steggles is also in the choir.
 Suddenly, Harold cries out, disrupting the sermon.
 Harold complains that somebody put a beetle down his back.
 The parson, Heppenstall, doubts Harold, and dismisses him from the choir, disqualifying him from the race.
 Steggles smugly tells Bertie he has lost his money, since Bertie did not bet on starting price but instead placed an ante-post bet, meaning Bertie forfeits his wager if Harold cannot race.

 To make up for their loss over Harold, Jeeves tells Bingo to bet on Prudence Baxter for the Girls' Egg and Spoon Race.
 Bertie meets Prudence and doubts she will win.

 Mrs. Penworthy loses her race because Steggles gives her too much food.
 Prudence also loses her race.
 Just as Bertie starts to mourns his losses, Heppenstall announces that a servant—implied to be Jeeves—has confessed to paying several participants in the Girls' Egg and Spoon Race to finish.
 The four girls who finished ahead of Prudence are disqualified.
 Prudence is declared the winner.